Join the LEAH Project

 Learn more about LEAH Knox Scholars here.
 Applications are open between January-March each year.
 Summer 2023 applications have closed.

-• Five-week wet lab research experience designed to introduce you to biology research
+• Five-week wet lab research experience during the summer designed to introduce you to biology research

-• Job shadowing at biotech companies at LabCentral, the host site of the internship, to learn more about various career paths in STEM
+• Job shadowing at biotech companies at Biogen, the host site of the internship, to learn more about various career paths in STEM

 • After the first summer lab experience, receive a placement in an academic, organizational, or corporate lab placement to advance your lab and research skills the following summer